lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## Security Properties {#sec-prop}

 EDHOC inherits its security properties from the theoretical SIGMA-I protocol {{SIGMA}}.
-Using the terminology from {{SIGMA}}, EDHOC provides perfect forward secrecy, mutual authentication with aliveness, consistency, and peer awareness.
+Using the terminology from {{SIGMA}}, EDHOC provides forward secrecy, mutual authentication with aliveness, consistency, and peer awareness.
 As described in {{SIGMA}}, peer awareness is provided to the Responder, but not to the Initiator.

 EDHOC protects the credential identifier of the Initiator against active attacks and the credential identifier of the Responder against passive attacks.
 The roles should be assigned to protect the most sensitive identity/identifier, typically that which is not possible to infer from routing information in the lower layers.